Sir Richard Hoare, 2nd Baronet: Career and personal life

-Hoare was born in Barnes, Surrey, and was descended from Sir Richard Hoare, Lord Mayor of London, the founder of the family banking business, Hoare's Bank.
-His parents were Sir Richard Hoare, 1st Baronet (1735–1787) and Anne Hoare (1737–1759).
-He was educated at preparatory school at Mr. Devis's school, Wandsworth, and afterwards at Samuel Glasse's school at Greenford, and was taught the Classics by the Rev. Joseph Eyre.
+Hoare was born in Barnes, Surrey, and was descended from Sir Richard Hoare, the Lord Mayor of London, the founder of the family banking business, Hoare's Bank.
+His parents were Sir Richard Hoare, 1st Baronet, and Anne Hoare.
+His half sister was Henrietta Anne Hoare, who was also a talented artist.

+He was educated at Mr. Devis's prep school in Wandsworth and afterwards at Samuel Glasse's school at Greenford.
+He was also taught the Classics by the Rev. Joseph Eyre.

 In 1783 Hoare married Hester, daughter of William Lyttelton, 1st Baron Lyttelton.
-In 1785 he inherited the large Stourhead estate in Wiltshire from his grandfather, Henry Hoare II, which enabled him to pursue his interests including the archaeological studies for which he had already shown an inclination.
-His inheritance came with the condition that he left the family's banking business, since Henry Hoare II wished to ensure the survival of the estate if the family's other business suffered eventual hardships.
+In 1785 he inherited the large Stourhead estate in Wiltshire from his grandfather, Henry Hoare the Younger, which enabled him to pursue his interests, including the archaeological studies for which he had already shown an inclination.
+His inheritance came with the condition that he left the family's banking business, since his grandfather wished to ensure the survival of the estate if the family's other business suffered eventual hardships.
 In 1785, Hoare's wife died following the birth of their second child, who also died.
-Having lost his wife and previous career, he embarked on a continental tour to France, Italy and Switzerland.
+Having lost his wife and previous career, he embarked on a continental tour to France, Italy, and Switzerland.
 In 1786 he purchased Glastonbury Tor and funded the restoration of the church tower on it.

 He succeeded to the baronetcy in 1787, and in 1788 made a second continental tour, the record of his travels appearing in 1815 and 1819 under the titles Recollections Abroad and A Classical Tour through Italy and Sicily.
 He took numerous views during his travels in the form of sketches from which he later produced mainly sepia wash drawings, along with a smaller number of watercolours.
 His tutor John 'Warwick' Smith, and the painter Francis Nicholson, were also commissioned to produce coloured reductions from some of his continental sketches.
 Bound in volumes, many of these were dispersed in the Stourhead sales of the 1880s.